chocolateboy/babel-plugin-source-map-support/README.md

 The following NPM scripts are available:

-* build - compile the plugin and save it to the target directory
+* release - run the test script in production mode, which compiles the plugin for release
-* test - compile the plugin and run the test suite
+* test - lint the codebase, compile the plugin, and run the test suite
-* test:debug - compile the plugin and run the test suite in debug mode (which dumps each transformed test case)
+* test:debug - run the test script in debug mode, which dumps each transformed test case

 ## Gulp Tasks